rivtDocs/rivtdocs.github.io/docs/index.md

 from previous projects, including calculations, enables an engineer to explore more options to improve performance, reduce cost and respond to industry changes.

-About a dozen well developed and effective engineering calculation programs are available, but they include restrictions to widespread sharing (a few of the most well known programs are listed in the table below).
-The first restriction is high initial software costs that increase over time because of constantly changing file formats requiring program upgrades.
+Many effective engineering calculation programs are available, but they include barriers to widespread sharing (a few of the most well known programs are listed in the table below).
+The first is high initial software costs that continue because of constantly changing file formats requiring program upgrades.
 In addition, because files and interfaces are incompatible between the different programs, multiple software purchases and learning curves are required when sharing.
 Other limitations include software that does not easily produce formatted reports, provide version control or easily integrate with external programs.

 **Program Comparison**